 Speaking at the Intelligent Health conference on 11 September, representatives discussed the potential benefits of AI in healthcare and the challenges they faced along the way.

-Dr Stephanie Kuku, senior research fellow at University College Hospital London, argued that companies with proposed machine learning solutions should be challenged to prove they could make a difference on the frontline.
+Dr Stephanie Kuku, senior research fellow at University College London Hospitals, argued that companies with proposed machine learning solutions should be challenged to prove they could make a difference on the frontline.

 She added that a lack of infrastructure meant that, in many instances, AI tools failed to make a valuable impact on patient outcomes.

 “You’ve got to have the infrastructure to make sure patients get the care they need,” said Dr Kuku.

 “There’s no point having a tool that tells you that you need to go to hospital if you can’t get to one.

 “There are a lot of examples, sadly, of tools that are not making a difference to patient outcomes”.